Author: Cole Heideman

 Portfolio Dividend Growth – Trailing and consensus forward 12 months.

-Note: Last 12 months (“LTM”) Dividend Growth is the median of the actual trailing 12-month dividend growth of the individual stocks held by Strategies or Index constituents as reported by Bloomberg as at June 30, 2023.
+Note: Last 12 months (“LTM”) Dividend Growth is the median of the actual trailing 12-month dividend growth of the individual stocks held by Strategies or Index constituents as reported by Bloomberg as at Dec 31, 2024.
 Forward 12 months (“FTM”) Dividend Growth is the median of the Bristol Gate Model’s forward 12-month prediction for the individual stocks held by the Strategies and the median of consensus estimates for the constituents of the Indices as of quarter end.
 Companies without a consensus dividend forecast were excluded.
-Return commentary based on gross returns.

 Source: Bloomberg, FactSet, Bristol Gate Capital Partners.